vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 `getServerSideProps` only runs on server-side and never runs on the browser.
 If a page uses `getServerSideProps`, then:

 - When you request this page directly, `getServerSideProps` runs at request time, and this page will be pre-rendered with the returned props
-- When you request this page on client-side page transitions through [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md), Next.js sends an API request to the server, which runs `getServerSideProps`.
+- When you request this page on client-side page transitions through [`next/link`](/docs/api-reference/next/link.md) or [`next/router`](/docs/api-reference/next/router.md), Next.js sends an API request to the server, which runs `getServerSideProps`

 It then returns `JSON` that contains the result of running `getServerSideProps`, that `JSON` will be used to render the page.
 All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have `getServerSideProps` defined.